WaterHyacinthInNANHU/PixivDownloader/README.md

 - Must have chrome installed on your device.
 - Privacy concern: this tool utilize cookies of [pixiv.net](www.pixiv.net) from your chrome browser only to load [dynamic pages](https://www.doteasy.com/web-hosting-articles/what-is-a-dynamic-web-page.cfm).
-- If you are using VPN or other forms of proxy, make sure you're under global mode.
+- If you are using VPN or other forms of proxy, make sure to be under global mode.